Faizan Haq is a professor for several courses at Buffalo State College and at the University at Buffalo.

 Courses Offered:

-An undergraduate course that addresses cross cultural issues, historical influences, and international factors that continue to shape the current state of relationship between the USA and the Muslim world.
+An undergraduate course that addresses cross-cultural issues, historical influences, and international factors that continue to shape the current state of the relationship between the USA and the Muslim world.

 2. Lecturer/Instructor (Department of American Studies) (8/96 - 6/98)